marcinparda/nx-docker-rpi-deployment/README.md

 # Nx Docker Production Deployment

-This project demonstrates a practical approach to deploying multiple frontend applications from an Nx workspace to production environments (specifically Raspberry Pi) using Docker containers, while maximizing the benefits of Nx's affected features for optimized CI/CD pipelines.
+This project demonstrates a practical approach to deploying multiple frontend applications from an Nx workspace to Raspberry Pi using Docker containers and Cloudflare.
+Trying to maximize the benefits of Nx's affected features for optimized CI/CD pipelines.
+The goal is to provide fast and efficient deployment processes that will connect to raspberry pi devices via Cloudflare tunnel for as short as possible time to avoid ssh connection issues.

 ## 🎯 Overview